Effective Treatment Options for Varicose Veins: What You Need to Know

 Although they are rare, they can include:

+1. Blood clots: Sometimes, veins in the legs enlarge, and the affected leg may become painful and swell.
 Any permanent leg pain or swelling needs medical attention because it may indicate a blood clot.

 How do you prevent it?

-There’s no way to avoid varicose veins entirely.
+No way to avoid varicose veins entirely.
 However, improving circulation and muscle tone may decrease the risk of developing the issue.

 Some of these tips include: